microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 *by Byron Changuion*

 This tutorial provides instructions on how to repurpose a pretrained image classifier to understand transfer learning.
 Repurposing or retargeting a pretrained neural network is one example of transfer learning.
-In example used here, the original neural network was trained on the 1000 class ILSVRC2012 ImageNet dataset.
+In the example used here, the original neural network was trained on the 1000 class ILSVRC2012 ImageNet dataset.
 By taking output from one of the layers near the output of the network, you can leverage (or transfer) the pretrained model's ability to recognize general features and use it as a featurizer to another predictor.
 This predictor only needs to learn how to map those features onto the new classes that you want it to recognize.
 Putting it all together results in a new model that has been repurposed from the original 1,000 classes to recognize a different set of classes.

 In this tutorial, you will complete the following:
 * Download a pretrained image classification model from the [ELL gallery](/ELL/gallery/) to a laptop or desktop computer